 Places to visit in Himachal Pradesh

-Himachal is known all around the world for its natural beauty and adventure spot.
-These are the main reasons that people from across the world come to visit the beautiful destinations of this state to enjoy a honeymoon or vacation with their loved one.
-Some of the most popular places in Himachal Pradesh are Dalhousie, Dharamshala, Kinnaur, Manali, Rohtang Pass, and Lahaul Spiti Valley.
+Himachal is known worldwide for its natural beauty and adventure spot.
+These are the main reasons that people from across the world come to visit the beautiful destinations of this state to enjoy a honeymoon or vacation with their loved ones.
+The most popular places in Himachal Pradesh are Dalhousie, Dharamshala, Kinnaur, Manali, Rohtang Pass, and Lahaul Spiti Valley.

 Nestled in the lap of the Dhauladhar range, most of the hill towns and cities of Himachal Pradesh are encompassed by snow-capped mountains.
 Himachal Pradesh is a treat for the eyes.
-This vibrant state offers entertainment activities, ranging from yak rides, paragliding, camping, hiking, to trekking.
+This vibrant state offers entertainment activities, ranging from yak rides, paragliding, camping, and hiking to trekking

 Things to do in Himachal Pradesh